NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 This request is appropriate for NCI Thesaurus and expands the concepts provided in the filter 'in' listing as well as the direct includes concept.

+The expected result will include exactly C21282 (Lyase Gene), C3262 (Neoplasm), and C2991 (Disease or Disorder) from the filter list, plus the directly included C2991 (Disease or Disorder) concept, with C2991 appearing only once due to deduplication.
 ```
 cat << EOF > parameters.txt
 {